selinaes/React-WebApp/README.md

 # CS 317 Homework 3: Join'em
 #### Sara Clark and Jiawei Liu | November 2021
 ## Design and Implementation
-explain (at a high level) the key design and implementation decisions you made; in cases where you made a choice, explain *why* you made that choice

 ### React Component Structure
 Decision to break up code into components: